Les Misérables (2012 film): Marketing

-The film's first teaser trailer debuted online on 30 May 2012, and later in theatres with Snow White and the Huntsman, The Bourne Legacy and Argo.

 Producers released an extended first look on the film's official Facebook page on 20 September 2012.
 This short introduces and explains Hooper's method of recording vocals live on set, comparing it to the traditional method of pre-recording the vocals in a studio months in advance.
 Hugh Jackman stated that filming in this way allows him more creative freedom with the material and that he "only has to worry about acting it."
 Both Hooper and the actors believe that this choice of production method will make the film feel much more emotional, raw, and real.
 The actors praised Hooper for his method and provide brief interviews throughout the video.
 Hooper mentions, "I thought it was an amazing opportunity to do something genuinely groundbreaking."

 Clips of Jackman, Hathaway, Seyfried, Redmayne and Barks singing were received very positively, especially the teaser trailer's presentation of "I Dreamed a Dream" by Hathaway.
 Producers released a new poster, featuring young Cosette (in what is essentially a real-life version of the musical's emblem), played by Isabelle Allen, on 24 September 2012, on the film's official Facebook page.
 They released posters featuring Jean Valjean, Javert, Fantine, and Cosette on 12 October, with additional posters of Thénardiers and Marius released on 1 November 2012.